PNG: DEFLATE optimization

 Zopfli and the LZMA SDK provide DEFLATE implementations that can produce higher compression ratios than the zlib reference implementation at the cost of performance.
 AdvanceCOMP's advpng and advdef can use either of these libraries to re-compress PNG files.
 Additionally, PNGOUT contains its own proprietary DEFLATE implementation.

 advpng doesn't have an option to apply filters and always uses filter 0 globally (leaving the image data unfiltered); therefore it should not be used where the image benefits significantly from filtering.
 By contrast, advdef from the same package doesn't deal with PNG structure and acts only as a re-deflater, retaining any existing filter settings.

 Icon optimization

 Since icons intended for Windows Vista and later versions may contain PNG subimages, the optimizations can be applied to them as well.
 At least one icon editor, Pixelformer, is able to perform a special optimization pass while saving ICO files, thereby reducing their sizes.

-Icons for macOS may also contain PNG subimages, yet there isn't such tool available.
+Icons for macOS may also contain PNG subimages, yet there is no such tool available.